yowainwright/sassimple/README.md

 	@include middle-align;
 }
 ```
-- 🛠 **Solved:** After minor tweaking, you'll no longer have to think about middle aligning anything.
+- 🛠 &nbsp;**Solved:** After minor tweaking, you'll no longer have to think about middle aligning anything.

 *Note:* sass is fundamentally a ruby gem so there is inherently an extra build step with *Sassimple*.
 However, the convenience of _lots_ of battle tested mixins after an exta setup step easily makes it worthwhile. + *Sassimple* has it's own helper mixins.